Welcome to the Lovettsville Co-op

 More than 300 food co-ops around the country serve communities and support local producers where the big chains have failed to do so.
 The co-op movement, on a national level, can support our local effort by providing information, education, technical assistance, and even financial assistance.
 The Lovettsville Co-op Market has already benefited from this type of support when we were awarded a $10,000 matching grant from the Food Co-op Initiative (FCI), a 501(c)3 non-profit, which assists retail grocery co-ops by enabling a faster and more efficient start-up process.
 Additionally, by structuring the store as a co-op, member-owners control the store’s development, management, finances, and food policies in ways they would not be able to within a conventional grocery store model.

 A co-op is more than a grocery store.
 It is a community owned business that provides convenient access to local, fresh, organic, healthy food and products focused on the needs of our local area, while providing opportunities for education and continued learning as a community hub emphasizing food, health and wellness topics.
 Furthermore, the economic benefits are direct to the community, including our local farmers and producers, versus those financial benefits going out of our community to a large corporate headquarters.
-The Co-op will become the largest private employer in Lovettsville.
-We will have a professional, experienced general manager and paid staff to support store operations.
+The Co-op is the largest private employer in Lovettsville.
+We have a professional, experienced General Manager and paid staff to support store operations.
 Anyone in the community will be welcomed to apply for employment at the Co-op.
 Market studies indicate that our Co-op will return over $1,000,000 into our local economy through purchases from local farmers and producers, salaries and taxes.

 Can the Co-op be financially successful?
 Can it compete with other area grocery stores?

-In the 2019 market study, conducted after the Weis store opened in Brunswick, the sales projections for the new stores are very strong.
+In the 2019 market study, conducted after the Weis store opened in Brunswick, the sales projections for the new store are very strong.
 Based on these sales forecasts, the financial pro forma that was completed with assistance of industry experts, forecast that our Co-op can be successful.

 The 2019 market study indicated that the population in our 60 square mile trade area has a very high propensity to buy natural and organic products, and that there are no other full service grocery stores in our trade area.
 The market study considered all potential competition from the surrounding areas, including Brunswick.
 The study found that by focusing on natural and organic products sourced locally, whenever possible, our Co-op should be able to capture a significant share of that market.
 Note that the Co-op will not try to compete with Weis or Giant on price, but will focus on quality healthy products and services that address the needs of our local community.